 Like with any rotisserie cooking you want to place a drip pan under any food that will drip grease.
 Flare-ups can burn foods quickly, especially if those foods are small items.
 You should also try to avoid having direct heat under the food.
 Try to set your grill to heat all around the food, not under it.
 This provides for more even heating and better slow roasting.

 The one thing you need to really watch out for is drying.
 Smaller food items, tumbling around or already pretty lean can dry out on your rotisserie.
 A quick tip for basting small items is to put together a thin, watery mixture like a marinade that you can spray with a spray bottle.
 This means no chunks of spices or herbs.
-Maybe a garlic infused oil with a little water to thin it out.
+Maybe garlic-infused oil with a little water to thin it out.
 It doesn't have to be fancy, just wet.
 Spray it lightly over foods on your rotisserie occasionally during the cooking process to help prevent drying.

-What about cooking times?
 Since you are grilling farther from the flame and, hopefully, indirectly, plan on doubling the cooking time of any recipe.
 This, of course, is dependent on how you have your rotisserie set up, the amount of wind that day, the type of grill you are using and how you have the fire set.
 You might need to play it a little by ear, but you'll likely get the hang of it quickly and have a great time preparing rotisserie chicken wings or whatever you can dream up.